Common Career Mistakes and How to Avoid Them

 Not Taking Care of Networking

-- Attend professional meetings
+- Attend professional events

-- Join online forums that are related to your subject
+- Join online forums relating to your specialization

 - Participate in employee resource groups